JonWakefield/Anvil-Web-App/README.md

     `./startup.sh`

 After running startup.sh, the anvil-web-app will be available for access on your local network via a Docker container.
+### Website Access:
+The website can be accessed on the same network as the server.
+To access the website visit: https://<host_ip>:3030 replace <host_ip> with the host IP of the server.

+The docker container is configured to auto-restart after a shutdown.

 ## Startup Script: